 Recycled Fabric (Chindi) Rug

-Our recycled Chindi and fabric rugs are made from a combination of jute, recycled leather, recycled cotton and recycled denim.
-A blend of different dyed fabrics are used to make these rugs, so we cannot guarantee how the colourfast various components will be.
+Our recycled Chindi and fabric rugs are made from a combination of jute, recycled leather, recycled cotton, wool and denim.
+A blend of different dyed fabrics are used to make these rugs, so we cannot guarantee how colourfast the various components will be.
 These charming rugs are more delicate than our tougher recycled plastic mats and are designed for indoor use only.